manticoresoftware/manticoresearch/docs/getting-started/indexes.rst

 In the current version, indexes use a schema like a normal database table.
 The schema can have 3 big types of columns:

 * the first column is always an unsigned 64 bit non-zero number, called `id`.
 Unlike in a database, there is no mechanism of auto incrementing, so you need to be sure the documents ids are unique
-* fulltext fields - they contain indexed content.
-There can be multiple fulltext fields per index.
-Fulltext searches can be made on all fields or selective.
-Currently the original text is not stored, so if it’s required to show their content in search results, a trip to the origin source must be made using the ids (or other identifier) obtained from the search
+* full-text fields - they contain indexed content.
+There can be multiple full-text fields per index.
+Full-text searches can be made on all fields or selective.
+Starting with 3.2 it's possible to also store the original content and retrieve it in results.
-* attributes - their values are stored and are not used in fulltext matching.
+* attributes - their values are stored and are not used in full-text matching.
 Instead they can be used for regular filtering, grouping, sorting.
 They can be also used in expressions of score ranking.

 Field and attribute names must start with a letter and can contain letters, digits and underscore.